redfin/react-server/integration-tests/README.md

 1. start up a server running `react-server`,
 1. instantiate a Zombie browser against the page,
-1. run some assertions against the browser before the client-side JavaScript runs, after the client-side JavaScript runs, and after a client-side transition.
+1. run some assertions against the browser before the client-side JavaScript runs, after the client-side JavaScript runs, and after a client-side transition to the page in question.

-Luckily, there are a lot of helper functions wrapped up in `core/test/specRuntime/testHelper` that do most of the heavy lifting:
+Luckily, there are a lot of helper functions wrapped up in `testHelper` that do most of the heavy lifting:

 ```
-// react-server/core/__tests__/integration/helloWorld/HelloWorldSpec.js
+// react-server/integration-tests/src/__tests__/helloWorld/HelloWorldSpec.js
-var helper = require("../../../test/specRuntime/testHelper");
+var helper = require("../../../specRuntime/testHelper");

 describe("A basic page", () => {

   // starts up a server once before all the tests run
-  // and maps the url "/hello" to HelloWorldPage.
+  // and maps the url "/helloWorld" to HelloWorldPage (based on the filename).
   helper.startServerBeforeAll(__filename, [
     "./HelloWorldPage",
   ]);